btedev/pair2/README.md

 assignment is arbitrary.
 * Testing is your friend.
 Test your rules in the controlled environment of the test suite before deploying on production data.
 * If you use it, I'd love to know what problem you're applying it to.
 Besides using it in my company, I also use it for reconciling my bank statement.

+## Deduplication

+Pair2 includes a data deduplication module.
+See test/deduper_test.exs for examples.

 ## Copyright